NASCAR denies Chastain appeal of disqualification at Iowa

 Chastain's disqualification was the first under strict new rules put in place this season to deter cheating and it was the first time this year a winning car had been DQ'd on race day.

+"Although our team disagrees with the decision, we have exhausted our options for recourse and must move on," Niece said in a statement.
+"Our sight will remain set on the obstacle in front of us — which is making the playoffs."

 NASCAR said the last time it disqualified an apparent race winner was April 17, 1960, when Emanuel Zervakis' victory at Wilson Speedway in North Carolina was thrown out because of an oversized fuel tank.
-The last driver stripped of a victory was Mike Skinner the day after a 1999 race at Atlanta Motor Speedway for an unapproved cylinder head.
+The series also stripped Mike Skinner of a victory the day after a 1999 race at Atlanta Motor Speedway for an unapproved cylinder head, but that decision was overturned on appeal.

 The loss could be devastating to Chastain's playoff hopes.